How to Restore Wooden Furniture

 Not for profit but for hearing customers saying “Welcome back!”

 To tell the truth, there’s not much profit in restoration work.
 Every piece of furniture has its own condition made in long-term use.
 We must exam each and every one of them, remove the upholstery and coating carefully, and decide on how it needs to be restored.
-It takes time and is unable to be streamlined because no two conditions are the same, but we believe this is something we have to do.
+The whole process takes long time and is unable to be streamlined because no two conditions are the same, but we believe this is something we have to do.
 We want to utilize limited wood resources for as long as possible, and to show our gratitude towards our customers.
 Any hard work is worth it when we think of those who are looking forward to having their restored furniture back.
 I love it to hear our customers say “Welcome back!” to restored furniture when we deliver it to their home.

 Shungo Ijima